musetronstar/tagd/README.md

 	_refers_to dog = japanese

-Though there is currently only one referent of "イヌ", its not safe to resolve it in universal context, as one could later define another referent of the same label and alter program logic, as it then truly would be ambiguous.
+Though there is currently only one referent of "イヌ", its not safe to resolve it in the universal context, as one could later define another referent of the same label and alter program logic, as it then truly would be ambiguous.

 If a referent is defined in a context, that context must be set to resolve it: